OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 of iterations for the optimization loop.
 Both of these have a default value (itmax is 40), so setting them here is not required.

 The optimization objective is to minimize the 0-60 mph acceleration time by adjusting the design variables, which were chosen as bore and spark angle.
-Both the objective and the design variables are assigned using a type of Data Object called a StringRef.
+Both the objective and the design variables are assigned using a type of Public Variable called a StringRef.
 Instead of containing a variable value, the StringRef contains a string that gives the OpenMDAO path pointing to the variable that the StringRef references.
 This path is always relative to the driver's parent, so here we use "driving_sim.accel_time" instead of "self.driving_sim.accel_time".
 StringRefs are primarily used to connect the inputs and outputs of drivers (e.g.,